What is an IPP?

-An Individual Pension Plan, or IPP, is a defined benefit pension plan registered with the Canada Revenue Agency.
+An Individual Pension Plan, or (“IPP”), is a defined benefit pension plan registered with the Canada Revenue Agency.
 However, unlike most pension plans that involve tens, hundreds, or thousands of members, IPPs are typically set up for one person – the business owner.
-For this reason, IPP’s are sometimes referred to as a “business owner’s RRSP.”
-IPP’s are also set up for senior executives with a longstanding tenure in a company.
+For this reason, IPPs are sometimes referred to as a “business owner’s RRSP.”
+IPPs can also be set up for senior executives with a longstanding tenure in a company.

 Benefits of an IPP:

-- IPP contributions the business makes, plus administrative costs, are tax-deductible
+• IPP contributions made by the business, plus administrative costs, are tax-deductible

 Who is an IPP suited for?